ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Experimental Setup

 For RQ3, each perturbation was paired with its corresponding original encoding and evaluated across the same 10 seeds.
 We tested the directional hypothesis that perturbations degrade performance using one-sided paired $t$-tests ($H_1: F1_{\text{orig}} > F1_{\text{pert}}$), complemented by Wilcoxon signed-rank tests~\cite{wilcoxon1945individual}.
-We also report paired effect size as Cohen's $d_z$ and non-parametric percentile 95\% bootstrap confidence intervals (CIs) for the mean difference $\Delta = F1_{\text{orig}} - F1_{\text{pert}}$ using 10{,}000 resamples~\cite{tibshirani1993introduction}. $p$-values were adjusted for multiple comparisons using Holm's method within each set of tests (e.g., across the five perturbations).
+We also report paired effect size as Cohen's $d_z$ and non-parametric percentile 95\% bootstrap confidence intervals (CIs) for the mean difference $\Delta = F1_{\text{orig}} - F1_{\text{pert}}$ using 10{,}000 resamples~\cite{tibshirani1993introduction}. $p$-values were adjusted for multiple comparisons using Holm's method within each set of tests (e.g., across the four perturbations).
+Following common conventions, we consider results statistically significant at $p<0.05$.
+Effect sizes are interpreted using standard thresholds: partial $\eta^2 \approx 0.01$ (small), $0.06$ (medium), $0.14$ (large); Cohen's $d_z \approx 0.2$ (small), $0.5$ (medium), $0.8$ (large)~\cite{cohen2013statistical}.